-Sports wheelchairs are often complex in their design and technology, adapting not only to the rigours of each discipline but also being tailored to the individual needs of each person, meaning that they are fully customisable.
+Sports wheelchairs are often complex in their design and technology, adapting not only to the rigours of each discipline but also being tailored to the individual needs of each person, meaning that they are completely unique.
 They are generally lightweight and made from either titanium or aluminium.

 Sports wheelchairs for basketball

 Sports wheelchairs for basketball fundamentally require two things: a rigid frame and an anti-tip system.
-As with all sports wheelchairs, customisation is a valuable feature that provides players with both comfort and security.
+As with all sports wheelchairs, personalisation is a valuable feature that provides players with both comfort and security.

-RGK is a world-class brand that specialises in building customised sports wheelchairs that allow players to take full advantage of their potential.
+RGK is a world-class brand that specialises in building bespoke sports wheelchairs that allow players to take full advantage of their potential.
 Among the RGK sports wheelchair range for basketball you will find:

 RGK Elite - designed for high level athletes who know their specific requirements, and who expect responsiveness to each and every one of their movements.
 Its aluminium design, integrating the axle chassis tube, footrest, bumper and anti-tip system makes it one of the most competitive sports wheelchairs on the market.